 In view of escalating cybersecurity threats targeted at the higher education sector, it is imperative that every IT resource user and owner in HKUST should adopt appropriate cybersecurity protection.
 Users should refer to our Cybersecurity Policy for details.

 9. Accessing External Network

 Users should be aware that when accessing external network managed by different authorities, different policies and regulations apply.

+If IT Services are used in any way that ITSC, in sole discretion, believes violate to this AUP, immediate responsive actions will be taken as deemed appropriate.
 Depending on the seriousness of the offence, one or more of the following actions could be taken:

 - Warning will be given to the user.

 - Problematic programs/process will be stopped or be removed from the system.